klavinslab/primer-workflow/operation_types/Rehydrate_Primer.md

     end
   end

-  # Displays instructions to transfer 10uL of the primer stock. into each output tube.
+  # Displays instructions to transfer 10uL of the primer stock into each output
+  # tube.
   #
   # @param operations [OperationList] the operations with output primers
   def make_aliquots(operations)
     show do
       title 'Make primer aliquots'

-      note 'Add 10 uL from each primer stock into each primer aliquot tube using the following table.'
+      note 'Add 10 uL from each primer stock into each primer aliquot tube ' \
+           'using the following table.'

       table operations
         .start_table